Human Rights

 - Education

-- We will continue to provide necessary education and awareness-raising opportunities for all executives and employees, including those under non-regular employment, to put this policy into practice.
+- We will continue to provide necessary education and awareness-raising opportunities for all officers and employees, including those under non-permanent employment, to put this policy into practice.

 - Implementation of human rights due diligence